TosbackCgusBridge-Bot/CGUs-versions/Staples/Privacy Policy.md

 Staples.com ("Site") is owned by Staples, Inc. ("Staples") and is currently provided free of charge to users who agree to abide by these T&C. Staples reserves the right to change the nature of this relationship at any time, and to revise these T&C from time to time as Staples sees fit.
 Users who violate these T&C will have their access canceled and they may permanently be banned from using the Site.
 Users should check these T&C periodically.
 By using the Site after we post changes to these T&C, you agree to accept those changes, whether or not you actually reviewed them.

-**USERS/PARTICIPANTS**
+USERS/PARTICIPANTS

 We do not discriminate on the basis of age, race, national origin, gender, sexual orientation or religion.

 No person under the age of 13 should use the Site without the consent of their parent or legal guardian.
-We strongly encourage all parents and guardians to monitor the Internet use by their children.
+We strongly encourage all parents and guardians to monitor the Internet use of their children.
 Use of the Site by any user shall be deemed to be a representation that the user is 13 years of age or older.

-**COOKIES**
+COOKIES

-"Cookies" are small encrypted data files (containing references to user ID information supplied by the user and stored on our secure server) that may write to your hard drive once you have accessed a website.
+"Cookies" are small encrypted data files (containing references to user ID information supplied by the user and stored on our secure server) that may write to your hard drive once you have accessed a Web site.
 Staples uses cookies to enhance your shopping experience with us.
-Cookies are used to keep track of your shopping cart and to save your password so you do not have to reenter it each time you visit the Site.
+Cookies are used to keep track of your shopping cart and to save your password so you do not have to re-enter it each time you visit the Site.
 To learn more about how we protect customer information, please review our Privacy Statement.

-**COPYRIGHTS, TRADEMARKS &.
-RESTRICTIONS**
+COPYRIGHTS, TRADEMARKS &.
+RESTRICTIONS

-The material included herein, including site design, text, graphics, and the selection and arrangement thereof are copyrighted © by Staples, Inc. ALL RIGHTS RESERVED.
-Staples.com®, Staples®, that was easy®, other trademarks and all page headers, custom graphics, and custom icons are service marks and trademarks of Staples the Office Superstore, LLC.
-All other trademarks, product names, and company names or logos cited herein are the property of their respective owners.
+The material included herein, including site design, text, graphics and the selection and arrangement thereof are copyrighted © by Staples, Inc. ALL RIGHTS RESERVED.
+Staples.com®, Staples®, that was easy®, other trademarks and all page headers, custom graphics and custom icons are service marks and trademarks of Staples the Office Superstore, LLC.
+All other trademarks, product names and company names or logos cited herein are the property of their respective owners.

 The Site and all materials on the Site, including, but not limited to, images, illustrations, posts, audio clips and video clips (the "Materials") are the property of Staples and its affiliates and licensors and are protected from unauthorized copying and dissemination by copyrights that are owned or licensed by Staples and by copyright law, trademark law, international conventions and other intellectual property laws.
-You may not reproduce, perform, create derivative works from, republish, upload, post, transmit, or distribute in any way whatsoever any Materials from the Site (or any other website owned or operated by Staples or its subsidiaries or affiliates) without Staples' prior written permission.
+You may not reproduce, perform, create derivative works from, republish, upload, post, transmit or distribute in any way whatsoever any Materials from the Site (or any other Web site owned or operated by Staples or its subsidiaries or affiliates) without Staples' prior written permission.
 However, you may print in hard copy portions of the Site with the sole intent of placing an order with Staples or applying for credit.
-Printing Materials for any other reason, or transferring Materials for use on any other website, or the modification, distribution, or republication of Materials without Staples' prior written permission is strictly prohibited.
+Printing Materials for any other reason, or transferring Materials for use on any other Web site, or the modification, distribution or republication of Materials without Staples' prior written permission is strictly prohibited.
 Any modification of Materials, or any portion thereof, or use of Materials for any other purpose constitutes an infringement of trademark or other proprietary rights of Staples or third parties.

-**LINKS**
+LINKS

-Staples is not responsible for the content of any unaffiliated websites that may be linked to or from the Site.
+Staples is not responsible for the content of any unaffiliated Web sites that may be linked to or from the Site.
 These links are provided for your convenience only and you access them at your own risk.
-Any other website accessed from the Site is independent from Staples, and Staples has no control over the content of that other website.
-In addition, a link to any other website does not imply that Staples endorses or accepts any responsibility for the content or use of such other website.
-In no event shall any reference to any third party or third party product or service be construed as an approval or endorsement by Staples of that third party or of any product or service provided by a third party.
+Any other Web site accessed from the Site is independent from Staples, and Staples has no control over the content of that other Web site.
+In addition, a link to any other Web site does not imply that Staples endorses or accepts any responsibility for the content or use of such other Web site.
+In no event shall any reference to any third party or third-party product or service be construed as an approval or endorsement by Staples of that third party or of any product or service provided by a third party.

-**PRIVACY ISSUES**
+PRIVACY ISSUES

 Staples is concerned about privacy matters for its customers.
 To learn more about how we protect customer information, please review our Privacy Statement.

-**PRODUCT AND SERVICES INFORMATION**
+PRODUCT AND SERVICES INFORMATION

-Most products (and some services) offered on the Site are available in select Staples stores throughout the United States, however, prices and availability may vary.
+Most products (and some services) offered on the Site are available in select Staples stores throughout the United States. however, prices and availability may vary.
 Prices shown on the Site apply to products and services on the Site.
 Price and availability are subject to change without notice.

-We attempt to display all products shown on the Site in an accurate manner, however, because of the technical differences in the equipment of our customers, we cannot be responsible for photographic differences in size, shape and color of the products.
+We attempt to display all products shown on the Site in an accurate manner. however, because of the technical differences in the equipment of our customers, we cannot be responsible for photographic differences in size, shape and color of the products.

 The receipt of an email order confirmation is simply a recognition that we have received your requested order, and does not constitute an offer to sell.
 We reserve the right to limit the quantity of any item sold, or prohibit a sale altogether, including but not limited to prohibiting sales to resellers.

-**NOTICE AND TAKE DOWN PROCEDURES**
+NOTICE AND TAKE-DOWN PROCEDURES

-If you believe any Materials on the Site infringe your copyright or trademark rights, you may request such Materials be removed by following the notice and take down procedures of the Digital Millennium Copyright Act.
-To follow those procedures, contact Staples' copyright agent (identified below) and provide the following information: A clear statement identifying the works, or other materials believed to be infringed.
+If you believe any Materials on the Site infringe your copyright or trademark rights, you may request such Materials be removed by following the notice and take-down procedures of the Digital Millennium Copyright Act.
+To follow those procedures, contact Staples' copyright agent (identified below) and provide the following information:

+A clear statement identifying the works or other Materials believed to be infringed.

 A statement from the copyright holder or authorized representative that the Materials are believed to be infringing.

 Sufficient information about the location of the allegedly infringing Materials so that Staples can find and verify its existence.

-Your name, telephone number and e-mail address.
+Your name, telephone number and email address.

 A statement from you under penalty of perjury that the information supplied is accurate, and that you are authorized to act on the copyright owner's behalf.